 Anyone who has enjoyed an ice pop on a hot summer day or pulled out a frozen lasagna to heat up for a quick and easy dinner will be grateful for their home’s freezer.
-But if you only have a freezer as part of your side-by side, French door, top-freezer, or bottom-freezer refrigerator, you may want to consider adding a stand-alone freezer to your home.
+But if you only have a freezer as part of your side-by side, French door, top-freezer, or bottom-freezer refrigerator, you may want to consider adding a stand-alone chest freezer or upright freezer to your home.

-A stand-alone freezer will give you vital storage space for everything from cool treats to re-heatable eats, and you’ll find you save money at the grocery store because you can load up on bulk, freezable items to last you for weeks.
+A stand-alone chest freezer will give you vital storage space for everything from cool treats to re-heatable eats, and you’ll find you save money at the grocery store because you can load up on bulk, freezable items to last you for weeks.
 If you’d like to add a stand-alone freezer to your home, here’s what to look for when buying one.

 Table of Contents: